plockaby/clone-push/README.md

 #### no_tag

-Normally a project will be not be deployed to nocref if the version being deployed is not tagged.
+Normally a project will be not be deployed to the clone host if the version being deployed is not tagged.
 This will allow an untagged project to be deployed.

 ### Extending